puzzlelang/puzzlelang.github.io/chapters/GUIDES.md

 create button with text "click me" and method ( alert('i was clicked') );
 ```

-# PUZZLE RUN

-PUZZLE RUN is an integrated PUZZLE runtime for building and running PUZZLE programs.

-tbd...

 # Desktop

 To build programs for desktops, you can use web-based frameworks, like